 Organizations aren’t fixed overnight by one big initiative.

-I’ve seen leaders try this repeatedly.
+I’ve watched leaders try this.
 Launch a transformation program.
 Run a major reorganization.
 Bring in a new framework.
 Declare things fixed.

 Six months later, nothing has actually changed.